How to Diagnose Honda VTX 1800 Battery Problems

 Accessing the Battery - Honda VTX 1800

 Step 1.
-Remove the seat by taking off the 6mm Allen bolt from either side of it.
+Remove the seat by taking off the 6mm Allen bolts from both sides of it.

 Step 2.
 Unclip the engine control unit (ECU) from the top of the battery cover and move it out of the way.